 Eshoo said Harris was now “poised” to move ahead as the party’s nominee.
-Biden endorsed Harris Sunday, shortly after he announced he would not seek a second term.
+Biden endorsed Harris on Sunday, shortly after he announced he would not seek a second term.

-Shortly after, Rep. Mike Levin (D-Oceanside) who is fighting to keep his swing seat in a district that straddles southern Orange County and northern San Diego County, threw his support behind the vice president as well.
-Levin had called for Biden to step down, and said Harris is “the right person to lead our nation forward and defeat Donald Trump and his extremist policies.”
+Shortly after, Rep. Mike Levin (D-Oceanside), who is fighting to keep his swing seat in a district that straddles southern Orange County and northern San Diego County, threw his support behind the vice president as well.
+Levin had called for Biden to step down and said Harris is “the right person to lead our nation forward and defeat Donald Trump and his extremist policies.”

 “President Biden’s decision is incredibly patriotic and the right thing to do.
 He put country first.
 Now, we must come together to prevail against the incalculable threat Donald Trump poses to the American institutions of freedom and democracy,” he wrote on X. “I’m proud to follow President Biden’s lead in endorsing Kamala Harris to be our Democratic Presidential nominee … It is time to move forward with Kamala Harris as our new leader.
 Together.”